getgrav/grav-plugin-optimus/README.md

     bin/gpm install optimus

-This will install the YouTube plugin into your `/user/plugins` directory within Grav.
+This will install the Optimus plugin into your `/user/plugins` directory within Grav.
 Its files can be found under `/your/site/grav/user/plugins/optimus`.

 ## Manual Installation